MikroElektronika/mikrosdk_click_v2/clicks/ble9/README.md

 ## Examples Description

-> This example demonstrates the use of BLE 9 click board by processing the incoming data and displaying them on the USB UART.
+> This example demonstrates the use of BLE 9 Click board by processing the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c